stajichlab/Workshop_Annotation_2021/docs/index.md

 ## Reset and go back to initial folder - assuming you checked out in your home directory
 `cd ~/Workshop_Annotation_2021`

-## Going do annotation of existing genomes.
+## Annotation of an assembled genome.

 We will use [Funannotate](https://github.com/nextgenusfs/funannotate/) or [funannotate readthedocs](https://funannotate.readthedocs.io/en/latest/). https://doi.org/10.5281/zenodo.1134477